Chatham Islands: Local government

 For local government purposes, the Chatham Islands and the adjoining sea is known as the Chatham Islands Territory and is administered by the Chatham Islands Council, which was established by the Chatham Islands Council Act 1995 (Statute No 041, Commenced: 1 November 1995).
 These succeeded, respectively, the Chatham Islands County, which was established in 1901, and the Chatham Islands County Council, which was established in 1926.
 The Council is a territorial authority that has many of the functions, duties and powers of a district council and of a regional council, making it in effect a unitary authority with slightly fewer responsibilities than other unitary authorities.
 The Council comprises a directly-elected mayor and eight councillors, one of whom is also deputy mayor.
 Certain regional council functions are being administered by Environment Canterbury, the Canterbury Regional Council.

 In the 2010 local government elections, Chatham Islands had New Zealand's highest rate of returned votes, with 71.3 per cent voting.

 Parliamentary electorates

 The Chatham Islands are within a single electorate which sends one member to Parliament.
 Until the 1990s, the Chatham Islands were in the Lyttelton electorate, but since then they have formed part of the Rongotai general electorate, which otherwise lies in south Wellington.
 Julie Anne Genter is the MP for Rongotai.
-The Te Tai Tonga Māori electorate (currently held by Tākuta Ferris) includes the Chatham Islands; before boundaries of Maori seats were reformed in 1996 the archipelago was part of the Maori electorate of Western Maori.
+The Te Tai Tonga Māori electorate (currently held by Tākuta Ferris) includes the Chatham Islands; before boundaries of Māori seats were reformed in 1996 the archipelago was part of the Māori electorate of Western Māori.